liufengyun/stoic/README.md

 # Stoic

-The purpose of this project is to explore the theoretical foundation as well as conceptual possibilities of *capability-based effect systems*.
+The purpose of this project is to explore the theoretical foundation as well as conceptual possibilities of *capability-based systems*.

+A main trait of the calculi under study is the introduction of _stoic functions_.
+Compare to normal functions which can capture anything from the environment, _stoic functions_ don't capture capabilities or _non-stoic functions_.

+There are two major applications of the calculus:

+- capability-based effect systems
+- capability-based security

+## Capability-based Effect System

-The core idea is that capabilities are required to make side effects, thus by tracking capabilities in the type system it's possible to track side effects in the type system.
-To make sure capabilities are passed by function parameters instead of being captured from the environment, we need to introduce *stoic functions*, which can't capture variables of capability types in the environment.
+The core idea is that capabilities are required to produce side effects, thus by tracking capabilities in the type system it's possible to track side effects in the type system.
+To make sure capabilities are passed by function parameters instead of being captured from the environment, we need to resort to *stoic functions*.

-## Motivation

-Compared to existing type-and-effect systems(Gifford and Lucassen, [1986](http://dl.acm.org/citation.cfm?id=319848), [1988](http://dl.acm.org/citation.cfm?id=73564)) and monad-based effect systems, capability-based effect systems have the advantage of more succinct syntax and better handling of effect polymorphism.
+Compared to existing type-and-effect systems(Gifford and Lucassen, [1986](http://dl.acm.org/citation.cfm?id=319848), [1988](http://dl.acm.org/citation.cfm?id=73564)) and monad-based effect systems, capability-based effect systems have the advantage of more succinct syntax and lower cognitive load in handling of effect polymorphism.
 Thus capability-based effect systems stand a better chance to be adopted by programmers.

-In a capability-based effect system, we need to introduce *stoic functions*, which can't capture variables of capability types in the environment.

 For example, in the following example, the type system would report an error on `foo`, as it's not allowed to capture any capability